dgonzal/cmssw/FastSimulation/HadShower/README.md

 cd CMSSW_A_B_C/src
 cmsenv
 # and run
-./bin/test_start                      # test the generation of the shower starting piont ./bin/test_stepFactory                # test the creation of shower steps ./bin/test_shapeParametersGenerator   # test the generation of shower shape parameters ./bin/test_shape                      # comprehensive test of shower generation
+./bin/test_start                      # test the generation of the shower starting point ./bin/test_stepFactory                # test the creation of shower steps ./bin/test_shapeParametersGenerator   # test the generation of shower shape parameters ./bin/test_shape                      # comprehensive test of shower generation